 This post may contain affiliate links, which means I’ll receive a commission if you purchase through my links, at no extra cost to you.
 Please read full disclosure for more information.

 Let’s talk about how to use embroidery target stickers to line up embroidery designs.
 I first saw the idea of using a placement sticker in a machine embroidery book and was intrigued.

-Then, one day I wanted to embroider on a paper doily and didn’t want to have to mark it for fear of ruining the delicate paper.
+I had always marked my embroidery fabrics with a water-soluble marker or chalk wheel and didn’t have too many problems.
+However, one day I wanted to embroider on a paper doily and didn’t want to mark it for fear of ruining the delicate paper.

 When to Use Embroidery Placement Stickers

 I like using placement stickers when my design doesn’t need to be perfectly oriented.
 If I need perfection, I prefer to have long lines that ensure I don’t accidentally rotate the fabric when hooping.

 If there’s some flexibility in orientation or the design can be rotated, embroidery stickers are great for so many fabrics!